six-two/mkdocs-vercel-pw-plugin/README.md

 By default the "login" page mimics the Vercel deployment not found page.
 This serves as a small security by obscurity measure.
-Of course you can also provide your own `docs/deployment_not_found.html` that instead shows a login formular or something like that.
+Of course you can also provide your own `docs/deployment_not_found.html` that instead shows a login form or something like that.